On some topological equivalences for moduli spaces of $G$-bundles: Abstract

 \section{Abstract}

 Let $X$ be a smooth projective curve of genus $g \geq 3$, and let $G$ be a nontrivial connected reductive affine algebraic group over $\mathbb{C}$.
-Examining the moduli spaces of regularly stable $G$-Higgs bundles and holomorphic $G$-connections with a fixed topological type $d\in \pi_1(G)$ over $X$, we establish that the $k$-th homotopy groups of these two moduli spaces are isomorphic for $k \leq 2g-4$.
-We also prove that the mixed Hodge structures on the rational cohomology groups of these two moduli spaces are pure and isomorphic.
+Examining the moduli spaces of regularly stable $G$-bundles and holomorphic $G$-connections with a fixed topological type $d\in \pi_1(G)$ over $X$, we establish that the $k$-th homotopy groups of these two moduli spaces are isomorphic for $k \leq 2g-4$.
 Lastly, we explicitly describe the homotopy groups of the moduli space of $\mathrm{SL}(n,\mathbb{C})$-connections over $X$.
+We also prove that the mixed Hodge structure on the cohomology groups (modulo torsion) with integer coefficients on the moduli spaces of $\mathrm{SL}(n,\mathbb{C})$-bundles and of $\mathrm{SL}(n,\mathbb{C})$-connections are pure and isomorphic.